Hawking Radiation and Analogue Experiments: A Bayesian Analysis: Bayesian Analysis

+Such differences imply that we may plausibly assign significantly different marginal probabilities to the analogue models.
+In such circumstances, it is then interesting to consider the degree to which variations in the marginal probabilities one assigns to the adequacy of the analogue model may affect the confirmation behaviour of the analogue setup.
+The following theorem addresses this question for the one-source model (see Appendix \ref{app3} for details and the proof): \begin{theorem} Consider the Bayesian Network depicted in Figure \ref{fig3} with the prior probability distribution $P$ defined in eqs. (\ref{priorx}) and (\ref{priormae}).
+Let $\Delta := P(\t M | \t E) - P(\t M)$ and $a :=P({\rm A})$.
+Then $d\Delta /d a < 0$, if conditions (\ref{x}) to (\ref{e}) hold. \end{theorem}

 This plausible result implies that an assignment of a higher probability to the adequacy of the analogue model will have the effect of a decrease in the confirmation of the adequacy of the target model by the observation of the analogue Hawking effect.
-Or to put it differently: the more certain we are about the adequacy of the model we are experimenting on, the less effective is the evidence obtained there.
+Or to put it differently: the more certain we are about the adequacy of the analogue model that describes the source system we are experimenting on, the less effective is the evidence obtained there in confirming the adequacy of the model of the target system.
 Significantly, this result has direct implications for the respective epistemic value of future analogue experiments.
-In particular, all else being equal, it implies that scientists will learn more by conducting future analogue experiments using media about which we are \textit{less certain} regarding the fundamental physics, than those using media about which we are more confident.
+In particular, all else being equal, it implies that scientists will learn more about the target system by conducting future analogue experiments using media about which we are \textit{less certain} regarding their fundamental physics (i.e. marginal of $A$ is lower), than those using media about which we are more confident regarding their fundamental physics (i.e. marginal of $A$ is higher).